p4lang/bf-p4c/p4-tests/README.md

     ./p4-tests/ptf_runner.py --testdir $P4C_OUTPUT/ --name <prog_name> --update-config-only
     sudo ./p4-tests/ptf_runner.py --testdir $P4C_OUTPUT/ --name <prog_name> --ptfdir $PTF_DIR --test-only

+Any extra argument that you pass to ptf_runner.py will be forwarded to PTF.
+In practice this is convenient when you want to run a single PTF test in the test suite for that P4 program.
+For example:

+    sudo ./p4-tests/ptf_runner.py --testdir build/p4c/tofino/extensions/p4_tests/p4_14/easy_ternary.out \
+      --name easy_ternary --ptfdir p4-tests/p4_14/easy_ternary.ptf \
+      --test-only test.SimpleTest

 Often you may need to run bf_switchd in GDB.
 Because of the P4Runtime gRPC server, you will need to ignore `SIG36` by typing `handle SIG36 noprint nostop` at the GDB prompt.